 What does the Emails folder translate?

-As with the Optional folder, the emails folder contains translations of Chargebee's default email notification content.
-You should populate this folder with translations only if you plan to customize the existing emails.
-If you do, remember to upload HTML and TXT versions of the new emails you would like to send out.
+You should populate this folder with translations only if you plan to make any changes to Chargebee's default customer email notifications.
+If you decide to modify Chargebee's default emails, remember to upload HTML and TXT versions of the new emails you would like to send out.

 Check out the email notifications page for more info on Chargebee's customer email notifications